 Potential stressors include

-- Long-term stress from, for example, the death of a loved one, divorce, or terminal illness, or an accident that left you disabled.
+- Long-term stress from, for example, the death of a loved one, divorce, terminal illness, or an accident that left you disabled.

 - Exposure to environmental pollution and toxins